dizhang168/reading-flow/README.md

 #### reading order sequential navigation search algorithm

-To **find the next item in reading order**, given a reading order item _current_, a direction _direction_ and a reading ordered focus navigation scope _scope_, perform the following steps.
+To **find the next item in reading order**, given a reading order item _current_, a direction _direction_ and a reading-ordered focus navigation scope _scope_, perform the following steps.
 They return an Element.

 1. Let _reading order items_ be the list of reading order items owned by _scope_, sorted in **reading order**.
 2. If _reading order items_ is empty, return null.
 3. If _direction_ is “forward”, then:
-   1. If _current_ is null, let _previous_ be the last reading order item, in DOM tree order.
+   1. If _current_ is the reading order item from _reading order items_ that comes first in DOM tree order, return first item in _reading order items_.
-   2. Otherwise, let _previous_ be the reading order item that comes before _current_, in DOM tree order.
+   2. If _current_ is null, let _previous_ be the reading order item from _reading order items_ that comes last in DOM tree order.
-   3. If _previous_ is null, return the first item in _reading order items_.
+   3. Otherwise, let _previous_ be the reading order item that comes before _current_ in DOM tree order.
-   4. Otherwise, if _previous_ is the last item in _readinging order items_, return null.
+   4. If _previous_ is the last item in _reading order items_, return null.
    5. Otherwise, return the item that comes after _previous_ in _reading order items_.
 4. Otherwise:
    1. Let _previous_ be the item that comes before _current_ in _reading order items_.